History and Tradition

-Our Membership is currently privileged to only active or retired members of Edmonton Fire Rescue Services & I.A.F.F Local 209.
-We currently have 30 members in the band consisting of active performing members to recruit members, which of whom are still on practice instruments.
-As those members move to active performing members and join the roster, they become "kilted members" and their names are added below with band position followed by department rank.
+Our Membership currently consists of active & retired members of Edmonton Fire Rescue Services & I.A.F.F Local 209.
+We currently have 30 members in the band consisting of kilted performing members to recruit members, which of whom are still on practice instruments.
+As those members move to performing members and join the roster, they become "kilted members" and their names are added below with band position followed by department rank.
 All members have learned their respected instruments within the Edmonton Firefighters Piping & Drumming Society.
 Team work and contribution is key.
 Members must be enthusiastic about learning the Pipes or Drums and be willing to engage in community performances and functions.

 Pipe Major - FF Matt Badmington (Founding member)